React

 3.2.
 Data Handling and Integrations

-- Gatsby: Gatsby’s GraphQL-based data layer allows seamless integration with various data sources, including CMSs like WordPress, Contentful, and APIs.
-This makes it ideal for projects that need to pull data from multiple origins.
+• Gatsby: Gatsby’s GraphQL-based data layer connects cleanly to a wide range of data sources, including CMSs like WordPress, Contentful, and external APIs.
+This makes it a strong fit for projects pulling data from multiple origins.

 3.3.
 Development Experience